 5 Weight Loss Tips From Behavioral Economists

 Business scholars increasingly hinge their hypotheses on sociological and psychological studies, seeking a true handle on what motivates executives, employees, consumers, and policymakers.
-While the general goal is to help organizations run better, the research often leads to findings that are useful to our everyday lives, too.

 For instance, the following studies suggest several simple weight-loss tips.